Munsutari/Munsutari/README.md

 ---------

-If you had a look at my code and didn’t immediately lose it, I do take requests for free if I’m interested enough.
+If you had a look at my code and didn’t immediately lose it, I do take requests for free if I’m interested enough.<br>
 Some enticement wouldn't hurt if you really wanted it though :P

-Anything I do for free I’ll upload to a public rep so beware.
+Anything I do for free I’ll upload to a public rep so beware.<br>
 Don’t bother asking for anything too big or boring.

 Oh and you can use my code for anything you want.